Middletown Historic District (Middletown, Virginia): 21st century

 In 2002 a survey asked residents if they wanted to create a historic district to recognize and preserve the town's remaining historic structures.
 Ninety percent of residents voted in favor of creating the historic district.
 The preservation effort was spearheaded by the Middletown Heritage Society, formed in 1999.
 Following thorough research of the town's structures and history, the Middletown Historic District was added to the Virginia Landmarks Register on March 19, 2003, and the National Register of Historic Places (NRHP) on June 23, 2003.

-Despite the historic district designation, there have been 12 historic buildings and numerous outbuildings demolished since 2003.
+Despite the historic district designation, there have been 13 historic buildings and numerous outbuildings demolished since 2003.
 Despite some opposition, a Dollar General store replaced the Rinker House (7695 Main Street), also known as the Cooper House, and its four contributing properties: a meat house, chicken coop, garage, and tool shed.
 The Evans House (7708 Main Street) was also demolished and replaced with two residential buildings.
 The Wayside Theatre closed in 2013, ending 50 years of live performances.

 In the 2020s a proposed historic overlay district that would encompass 176 parcels in the town was met with opposition from some residents, who feared it would lead to property maintenance guidelines and reviews of any architectural changes to buildings.
 Town officials aim to establish an ordinance to preserve the historic district's remaining contributing buildings.
 Avoiding further demolition of historic buildings and demolition by neglect are top priorities, in addition to encouraging proper upkeep of buildings and streetscapes, and preventing commercial or industrial buildings that do not fit in with the character of the historic district.
+Despite this, in 2025 the property at 7745 Main Street was purchased by the town government for $158,000.
+The 19th-century house was demolished due to the cost it would take to repair the structure.
+Plans for the site include parking for the adjoining police station and access to town-owned land behind the property.